Find out more about Bryan:

 Reynolds’ research spans several disciplines, including critical theory, history, performance studies, social semiotics, philosophy, cognitive neuroscience, dramatic literature, and African and Middle Eastern studies.
 It focuses on the experience, articulation, and performance of consciousness, subjectivity, affects, and sociocultural formations, particularly the ideologies, politics, passions, and geographies that define them, both on and off the stage.

-Books in progress include: as co-author, with Mark LeVine, Art at the Edge: Creativity and Conflict in Nigeria and Kenya; as author, Extreme Sports: Life, Art, and Philosophy of Skiing, BMX, and Skateboarding; as co-editor, with Sam Kolodezh, Intense Humanity: Politicizing Technicity, or Re-Feeling the Post-Human; as co-editor, with Mark LeVine, Theater of Immediacy: Social Change and Revolutionary Performance in the Middle East and Africa.
+Books in progress include: as co-author, with Mark LeVine, Art at the Edge: Creativity and Conflict in the Middle East, Africa, and South Asia (forthcoming from UC Press); as author, Reimagining Worlds: Toward a Performance Philosophy of Extreme Sports from Skiing to Skateboarding; as co-editor, with Mark LeVine, Theater of Immediacy: Social Change and Revolutionary Performance in the Middle East and Africa.

-Reynolds is also a playwright, performer, director of theater, and cofounder and Artistic Director of the Transversal Theater Company, which has produced a number of his plays in the United States, Europe, the Middle East, Asia, and Africa, including: Unbuckled; Woof, Daddy; Railroad; Blue Shade; Lumping in Fargo; Eve's Rapture; The Green Knight; and Fractalicious! (www.fractalicious.eu).
-Some of his plays can be found on Academia.edu.
+Reynolds is also a playwright, performer, director of theater, and cofounder and Artistic Director of the Transversal Theater Company, which has produced a number of his plays in the United States, Europe, the Middle East, Asia, and Africa, including: Unbuckled; Woof, Daddy; Railroad; Blue Shade; Lumping in Fargo; Eve's Rapture; The Green Knight; Nabi Saleh; Fractalicious! (www.fractalicious.eu).
+Some of his plays can be found on Academia.edu

 B.A.
 University of California, Berkeley (1989);